Best App Store Screenshot Tools for Mobile App Agencies (2026)

 How to actually pick

-- High volume, client supplies assets? → AppLaunchpad or AppMockUp.
+- High volume, client supplies the assets?
+AppLaunchpad or AppMockUp.

-The agency question is "cost per acceptable set," and that's dominated by labor, not license fees.
-SnapMonk wins where localization and volume drive the bill — it collapses the per-locale work that eats Figma and Canva hours.
-It does not win where the client is buying bespoke craft (Figma) or where you need a formal multi-seat client portal today.
-Most agencies end up with a stack: SnapMonk for the localized set, a design tool for bespoke clients, and a mockup tool for marketing assets.
+The real agency question is cost per acceptable set, and that's dominated by labor, not license fees.
+SnapMonk wins where localization and volume drive the bill, because it collapses the per-locale work that eats Figma and Canva hours.
+It does not win where the client is buying bespoke craft.
+That's Figma's.
+And it doesn't win if you need a formal multi-seat client portal today, because we don't have one yet.
+So most agencies land on a stack: SnapMonk for the localized set, a design tool for the bespoke clients, and a mockup tool for marketing assets.

 FAQ

 How do agencies handle screenshots in many languages?
-Either manually per locale in a design tool (slow, costly) or with auto-localization in a tool like SnapMonk, which generates every market's set from one approved design.
+Either manually, locale by locale, in a design tool (slow and costly) or with auto-localization in a tool like SnapMonk, which generates every market's set from one approved design.

 Does SnapMonk have team or white-label features?
-Not a formal multi-seat workspace or white-label portal at the time of writing — agencies manage client work within accounts.
-Evaluate this against your handoff needs.
+Not a formal multi-seat workspace or white-label portal at the time of writing, so agencies manage client work within accounts.
+Weigh that against your handoff needs before you commit.

 What's the best tool for client sign-off?
-Figma and Canva have the strongest review/commenting flows.
-For generated sets, export proofs and review them in your existing PM tool.
+Figma and Canva have the strongest review and commenting flows.
+For generated sets, export proofs and review them in whatever PM tool you already use.

 Related reading